Virtual Private Cloud

 Cloud CDN

-- caches website and application content closer to the user
+- Cloud CDN is Google Cloud’s web acceleration solution that caches website and application content closer to the user.

 - uses Google’s global edge network to serve content closer to users, which accelerates the websites and applications.

-- works with external HTTP(S) Load Balancing to deliver content to the users
+- works with the global external Application Load Balancer or the classic Application Load Balancer to deliver content to users

 - Cloud CDN content can be sourced from various types of backends